charmarr/.github/profile/README.md

 **Absolutely, yes.
 100%.
 Balls to the wall insane.**

 So if I have to be completely transparent: while I'm going to try to keep everything as simple as possible, this is a complex solution for a self-hosted scenario.
 Well, maybe not always because I've seen some "homelabs" on Reddit and those things are massive.

 Nonetheless, charmarr would be for intermediate to advanced homelab users who already know their way around the ARR stack to an extent and have atleast basic Kubernetes knowledge.
 Or for people willing to put in the work to learn about them.
 I am not trying to sound elitist, but charmarr is trying to solve a complex problem and there's no other way to put it.
 So, I would still recommend **yams** if someone wants to ARR for the first time.
 Especially if one wants a hands-on learning experience about the actual ARR services used in the background.

 I wanna do this for the love of the game, and I know someone other than me might be crazy enough to try.

-**So everyone is welcome to:**
+**That said, everyone is welcome to:**
 - Give it a try
 - Contribute
 - Use it